MatheusFullstackOverkill/golang-api/README.md

 # Golang API Study

-The pourpose of this project was to study main API concepts in Golang, the ones that I focused was:
+The purpose of this project was to study main API concepts in Golang, the ones that I focused was:

 - CRUD Endpoints
 - Database Conection